-Alf Finlay was a dashing wingman for Norwood and an entertaining centreman for two WA clubs, West Perth and The Rovers.
+Alf Finlay was a dashing wingman for Norwood and an entertaining centreman for two Western Australian clubs, West Perth and Rovers.

-Born on Yorke Peninsula on 26 March 1870, he showed great promise with Norwood in his first season, 1892, and according to one scribe "shone more brightly than the rest" in a losing encounter with the formidable South Adelaide side.
+A prominent footballer with Strathalbyn, he played for the Norwood seconds in 1891 and switched to Medindie for one game at the end of that season.
+Cleared back to Norwood in 1892, he showed great promise and according to one scribe "shone more brightly than the rest" in a losing encounter with the formidable South Adelaide side.